camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 This section explains how to perform the required setup steps for JBoss Application Server.

-First, you need to download the [Camunda JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/).
+First, you need to download the [Camunda JBoss distribution](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/jboss/) (Enterprise version only).

+## Copy Modules

+Copy the modules from the `modules/` folder of the Camunda distribution, to the `$JBOSS_HOME/modules/` of your Wildfly application server.

 ## Adjust the Configuration